25 February 2016, Kingston, CA

 The issues go beyond possibly hampering development and innovation or politicization; it could constitute an actual threat to, as opposed to safeguard for, Australia’s defence.
 As The Unintended Consequences of the Defence Trade Controls Act 2012 report asserts “the unintended, if not unforeseen, adverse impacts of the Act are so wide and pervasive that it will be difficult, if not impossible, for a ‘person’ thought by Defence to be subject to the Act to determine if, indeed, they are subject to the Act, and, if so, whether or not their current activities might be in breach of the Act, irrespective of whatever Defence’s interpretation of the Act might be on any particular day and in any particular circumstance.”
 And “the current preference throughout Western policy circles to opt for highly restrictive regulatory regimes, rather than invest in science and technology research, while supporting science and technology education, cedes the advantage in technological competition decisively to those nations that are not constrained by such regimes, particularly China and Russia.”

 The first quote is worth highlighting; the issue is also a logistical one.
 The DTCA is governed by The Defence and Strategic Goods List or DSGL, that is based on the UK controls list for industry, itself based on the US ITAR and CCL lists, and developed to regulate industry exports, not research.
 The DSGL is what the title suggests, a list of everything that the DTCA covers.
 The DSGL is 332 pages long.
 On it’s surface it seems reasonable until you really start to think about it.
 The list of areas it covers are; Nuclear materials, facilities and equipment, Materials, chemicals, microorganisms and toxins, Materials, Electronics, Telecommunications and “information security, Sensors and lasers, Navigation and avionics, Marine, Aerospace and propulsion, and finally Sensitive list of dual‑use goods and technologies.
 So one can see just how wide the net has the potential to reach and that countless non defence related industries are going to get caught up with this.
 Its not just going to hurt the development of Australia’s defence industry but most of its industries will be affected at some level.
 The Materials, chemicals, microorganisms and toxins section includes all sorts of industrial products despite its caveats about various industries.
 Even if they are all protected by the vague language the bureaucratic process that will be required to sort out what is and is not kosher is going to be massive.
 Materials deals with so many metals and alloys there is no way it’s not going to run into Australian industry like the mining sector; will every time a mining company has a teleconference that mentions any technology will they need approval?
-Medical research into pathogens and even agricultural research stand to be undoubtedly affected.
+Medical research into pathogens and even agricultural research undoubtedly stand to be affected.
 One example this author found is this, if you are an agricultural researcher and wish to talk about Puccinia striiformis (wheat rust) with colleagues overseas you’ll need approval.
 This seems wholly unnecessary.

 Given that the DTCA regulates anything from email, fax, telephone, video conferencing, providing access to electronic files, or presentations that contain DSGL technology the Australian government faces a massive Bureaucratic nightmare bearing down on them.
-The Defence Export Control Office (DECO) [Department of Defence] is responsible to the Minister for Defence will need to be massively expanded and it seems it will be so bogged down in bureaucratic approval processes as to make the entire process virtually unworkable.
+The Defence Export Control Office (DECO) [Department of Defence], responsible to the Minister for Defence, will need to be massively expanded and it seems it will be so bogged down in bureaucratic approval processes as to make the entire process virtually unworkable.
 That’s not to mention the staff at DECO authorizing and denying applications will likely not understand (at least not fully) the subject material the applicant wants to talk about.
 Assuming they did there is the issue of clearing the individual in the foreign country the Australian researcher wishes to speak with.
 The Australian government has yet to realize they don’t have the treaties in place they need with many countries and even if they get them it will take a one day conversation and hold it up for potentially months or even years.

-With the recent talks with Tokyo Australia should be asking how this legislation will affect the potential submarine program that Tokyo is currently urging the Australians to award to Japan.
+With the recent talks with Tokyo, Australia should be asking how this legislation will affect the potential submarine program that Tokyo is currently urging the Australians to award to Japan.
 The fleet would amount to a major transfer of defence technology and capabilities with the aim of greater operational cooperation concerning maritime security in the region with an eye to China.
 This seems necessary and wise but how will that process develop inside the new world of DTCA?
 Even if this were not to be awarded to Japan Australia has just announced it is boosting defence spending by $21 billion which included the addition of a dozen new subs that have to be built somewhere, if not Japan, French and German shipbuilders are being eyed which presents the same issues.

 With Australia’s new Prime Minister, Malcolm Turnbull’s “innovation agenda” which aims to effect a major structural change in Australia’s economy by fostering high tech industries, and attracting foreign investment into the high tech sector one must say Australia’s government seems to be at cross-purposes with itself.
 DTCA will kill these plans and it seems unclear if anyone has actually explained this to the new Prime Minister.